 How much does an abortion cost?

-also be a charge for medications not covered by MSP.)
+may also be a charge for medications not covered by MSP.)
 You

 can get medical coverage as long as you've lived in BC for the

 last three months.
 If you are covered under someone else's

 If you're new to the Province and don't have medical coverage,

-afford it, talk to one of the clinics, or contact the Pregnancy
+can't afford it, talk to one of the clinics, or contact the

-or another important adult, to help them with emotional
+parent or another important adult, to help them with emotional

 support.
 Hospitals and clinics are obligated to keep secret the

 An abortion should be done as early as possible.
 Most abortions

-(using pills) can only be done up until about the
+abortions (using pills) can only be done up until about the

 Abortions are also available after 22 weeks in the rare event

-abortions, and for assistance in obtaining such
+3rd trimester abortions, and for assistance in obtaining such

 abortions out-of-province, as well as help or advice in covering